peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this object to an arbitrary-precision integer.
 Fractional values are truncated to an integer.

   <b>Return Value:</b>

-The closest big integer to this object.
+The closest arbitrary-precision integer to this object.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object's type is not a number type, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the .NET version):  `(cbor == null || cbor.IsNull) ? null : cbor.AsEInteger()`  .
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null : cbor.AsEInteger()`  .

  * System.OverflowException:
 This object's value is infinity or not-a-number (NaN).